ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./assets/images/algo-5.png)

+---
-#### _Draw a circle consisting of 20 to 30 filled circles that do not touch each other._
+* Draw a circle consisting of 20 to 30 filled circles that do not touch each other.
-#### _Circles are reduced in proximity to the center._
+* Circles are reduced in proximity to the center.
-#### _Create a path with a continuous straight line that connects all circles, and each line crosses an existing line and once passes through the center of each circle._
+* Create a path with a continuous straight line that connects all circles, and each line crosses an existing line and once passes through the center of each circle.
 ---